Cheves Perky: Perky effect

-The experiments performed by Perky in Titchener's lab in 1910 are considered classics in the history of psychology and mental imagery research.
+The experiments performed by Perky in Titchener's lab in 1910 have been influential in the history of psychology and mental imagery research and are still being used today.
+Perky became important later in helping to explain how mental imagery and perception are related to psychological and neural processes.

-She conclusively showed how when sensory input and mental imagery interact, sensory input can be mistaken for mental imagery.
+Her experiments indicated that when sensory input and mental imagery interact, mental imagery can be mistaken for sensory input.
+Meaning, what you imagine can dominate perception of real-world images.
 Now known as the Perky Effect, her research described the result when a subject's visual perception is altered by imagining a sequence of images.

-To test her hypothesis, Perky trained her participants to look at a blank screen and try to imagine an object like a piece of fruit.
-She intentionally gave them the category without suggesting a specific type of fruit, then asked her participants to fixate a point on a screen in front of them and to visualize their imagined object at that location.
-During this process, a faint image, like a yellow crescent, was projected in soft focus just above the threshold of visibility.
-Typically, participants reported imagining an object matching the projected shapes, although they were unaware of the projection.
-Perky had led them to assume that a physical stimulus was imagined.
+To test her hypothesis, Perky instructed her participants to look at a blank screen in a dimmed room and try to imagine an object, (tomato, banana, leaf, orange), that matched the color that was projected.
+She asked her participants to fixate a point on a screen in front of them and to visualize their imagined object at that location.
+During this process, a faint image, like a yellow crescent, was projected in soft focus and slowly increased to just above the threshold of visibility.
+Typically, participants reported imagining an object that did not match the projected shapes.
+Perky had led them to ignore the a physical stimulus and maintain focus on what was imagined.
 This confusion is known as the Perky Effect.The images were projected at a very low brightness to start and gradually increased in brightness.
 The participants were asked to describe the objects that corresponded to the image that was being projected. ...none of Perky's subjects (who ranged from a ten-year-old child to experienced introspectors of Titchener's laboratory) ever realized that they were experiencing real percepts; they took what they “saw” on the screen to be entirely the products of their imagination.
-However, the projections did influence their experiences.Participants reported that they believed they were imagining the projected images rather than actually perceiving them.
+However, the projections did influence their experiences.All of the 24 participants in the study, reported that they believed they were imagining the projected images rather than actually perceiving them.
 Additionally, they also reported “seeing” the mental images in greater detail than what was presented in the stimulus.
-Through her research, it has been shown that imagery can be derived from short and long-term memories due to its ability to improve recall.
+The participants failed to recognize the external stimuli and relied more on their cognitive perception.
+Through her research, it has been shown that imagery can be derived from short and long-term memories.
 Perky also distinguished between "images of memory" and "images of imagination."
 Images of memory are personal episodic images and are associated with more eye movements and feelings of familiarity.
 Images of imagination are more general, have little meaning to an individual, and may be associated with feelings of surprise.

 The Perky Effect, which describes the link between mental imagery and visual perception, has been a foundation for continued research in visual perception and imagery.
-Her studies have inspired replications and further exploration of how perception and imagery can affect things like visual acuity.
+Her studies have prompted replications and further investigation of how perception and imagery can affect visual acuity.